Generalising rate heterogeneity across sites in statistical phylogenetics: Applications

 The LASH and QuASH variants of the HB model allow sequence composition, as well as the overall rate of evolution, to vary across sites.
 Therefore we expect these models to be better equipped to capture the number of distinct nucleotides per site.
 Posterior predictive densities of the across-site mean and standard deviation are plotted in Figure~\ref{fig:ns_postpred_bs}.
-For the mean, all three models capture the observed statistic well, with the the site-homogeneous model (NS1) offering slightly more support to larger values, as expected.
+For the mean, all three models capture the observed statistic well, with the site-homogeneous model (NS1) offering slightly more support to larger values, as expected.
 As in the analysis from Section~\ref{subsec:apps_stat}, the site-homogeneous model very markedly underestimates the standard deviation.
 The posterior predictive densities under the LASH (NS2) and QuASH (NS3) variants of the HB model are very similar.
 Although both overestimate the standard deviation, the observed statistic is more plausible than under the NS1 model, and the overestimation seems less marked than the corresponding comparison from Section~\ref{subsec:apps_stat}.
-The similarity in both phylogenetic and posterior predictive inferences under the LASH and QuASH models are consistent with the implications of the comparison between the prior and posterior for $\beta$ in Figure~\ref{fig:ns_densbeta}.
-Again, the posterior seems to support larger values of $\beta$ than the prior which suggests that the QuASH transformation adds little given a model in which linear across-site heterogeneity is already included.
+The similarity in both phylogenetic and posterior predictive inferences under the LASH and QuASH models are consistent with the implications of the comparison between the prior and posterior in Figure~\ref{fig:densbeta}.
+Figure~\ref{fig:ns_densbeta} shows the prior and posterior densities for $\beta$, whilst Figure~\ref{fig:ns_densdj} shows the prior and posterior predictive densities for the quadratic coefficient $d_j$ at an unobserved site $j$.
+As in the analysis of the stationary models, the posterior suggests a distribution for $d_j$ that is more concentrated around zero which suggests that the QuASH transformation adds only a small amount to a model in which linear across-site heterogeneity is already included.